What Goes Into A Will?

 If you’ve spent a good part of your life supporting a cause that’s close to your heart, you can continue to support it after you pass away as well.
 Or perhaps you never had the means to make a meaningful donation when you were alive.
 A Will is a wonderful opportunity to make a contribution as part of your legacy.

-When you die, most of your assets get liquidated (meaning, they get turned into cash.)
+When you die, many of your assets may be liquidated (meaning, they get turned into cash.)
 When writing your Will, you can leave a portion of this money to the charities that mean the most to you.

 Appoint an Executor